11 MIN READ

 If you are bringing together people of different grades and levels in your organization for an open discussion, the "ice" may come from the difference in status between participants.

 If you are bringing together people of different backgrounds, cultures and outlooks for work within your community, then the "ice" may come from people's perceptions of each other.

 You'll need to handle these differences sensitively.
 Only focus on what's important to your event.
 (Remember, you want to break some ice for your event, not uncover the whole iceberg, or bring about world peace!)

 And as you move on to design and facilitate the event, it's always best to focus on similarities (rather than differences), such as a shared interest in the event's outcome.

-The key to a successful ice breaker is to make sure the ice breaker is specifically focused on meeting your objectives and appropriate to the group of people involved.
+The key to success is to make sure that the activity is specifically focused on meeting your objectives and appropriate to the group of people involved.

-Once you have established what the "ice" is, the next step is to clarify the specific objectives for your ice breaker session.
+Once you have established what the "ice" is, the next step is to clarify the specific objectives for your session.

-For example, when meeting to solve problems at work, the ice breaker objectives may be:
+For example, when meeting to solve problems at work, the objectives may be:

 With clear objectives, you can start to design the session.
 Ask yourself questions about how you will meet your objectives.
 For example:

-These questions can be used as a check list once you have designed the ice breaker session:
+These questions can be used as a checklist once you have designed the session: